devwdougherty/personal-developer-wiki/DevOps/Docker.md

 # Basic Commands

-## Basic Workflow to build, run and ship a container on Docker Desktop
+## Basic Workflow to pull, build, run and ship a container on Docker Desktop
 ```
+docker pull store/oracle/serverjre:8

 docker build -t devwdougherty/your_path_container .

 docker run -it --rm devwdougherty/your_path_container